Audi Q5 Insurance Rates

 To find the cheapest Audi Q5 rates in your area, enter your ZIP code in our free tool above.

-Rates are based on $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and for different Q5 trim levels.
+Full coverage includes $500 deductible amounts, minimum liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all 50 states and for different Q5 trim levels.

-For the average 40-year-old driver, Audi Q5 insurance prices range from as cheap as $522 for a discount liability-only rate to a much higher rate of $2,612 for a driver required to buy high-risk insurance.
+For an average driver, prices range go from the cheapest price of $526 for basic liability insurance to a much higher rate of $2,532 for high-risk insurance.

 Use the form below to get customized rates for your location.